microsoft/vscode-docs/docs/remote/containers-advanced.md

 ## Adding another volume mount

-You can add a volume mount to any local folder using these steps:
+You can add a volume bound to any local folder using these steps:

 1. Configure the volume mount: